OganAltug/ME461F25_LittleDaisies/hw/task_7_2_new_mechaboards_in_action/README.md

 This project demonstrates the functionality of all required hardware components soldered onto our custom board.
 Each component is tested in a meaningful and interactive theme to verify correct operation.

+--> Until mechaboards arrive, you can acces to the wokwi project we have made from the link: https://wokwi.com/projects/447998027500974081

 ---

 ## ✅ Demonstrated Hardware Components